xn4k/xn4k.github.io/README.md

 Posts about CTF , Pentest and more

-You can put a CNAME file in the root directory with
+You can put a CNAME file in the root directory with line like "zhivoderov.me"